Santosh16d/Exploratory-data-analysis/README.md

 HR Analytics Employee Attrition Modeling

-An American MNC HR Analytics Employee Attrition Modeling Attrition is a major risk to service-providing organizations where trained and experienced people are the assets of the company.
+An American MNC HR Analytics Employee Attrition Modeling

 [] step 1: Importing attrition dataset and import libraries such as pandas, matplotlib.pyplot, numpy, and seaborn.